930r91na/Traffic-Lights-Controller/Guide_To_Replicate.md

 ## 6th STEP: Implementig <a name="six"></a>
 ### Technical sepcifications
-To the implementation was used a Digilent Basys 3™ Artix-7 FPGA Trainer Board and the Vivado software
+For the implementation it was used a Digilent Basys 3™ Artix-7 FPGA Trainer Board and the Vivado software

 ![fpga](https://user-images.githubusercontent.com/93169706/204681745-cf15b3b1-3c38-451b-8504-94f1d45a3c06.png)

-Vivado can support
+Since Vivado can support several hardware description languajes, it is important to set it to VHDL on the settings window, located on the top left corner once you enter the workspace on Vivado.
+Also, make sure to check the box to generate a bin file.

 For the Vivado software a Master xdc file is needed, these are basically the rules of the outputs and inputs given by your code to the basys.
 This is added as a constrain file.
 VHDL files that are part of the traffic light's design must be added as a source file to Vivado.
 Check the complete master code [here](./TXT_version_files/master.txt)